Table of Contents

 Here, we learn how the good routines of Olympic swimmer Michael Phelps, Starbucks CEO Howard Schultz, and civil-rights icon Martin Luther King, Jr., were vital to their achievements.
 We get a look behind the scenes at Procter & Gamble, Target, Rick Warren’s Saddleback Church, the NFL locker rooms, and the country’s biggest hospitals.
 We see for ourselves how adopting what has become known as “keystone habits” has led to billions of dollars in profits and saved countless lives.

-At the heart of The Power of Habit is an interesting claim: that understanding how habits work is the key to regular exercise, losing weight, raising great kids, being more productive, starting revolutionary businesses and social movements, and being successful in general.
+At the heart of The Power of Habit is an interesting claim: understanding how habits work is the key to regular exercise, losing weight, raising great kids, being more productive, starting revolutionary businesses and social movements, and being successful in general.

 Freakonomics: Steven D. Levitt & Stephen J. Dubner